-Swanton said some motorcycle groups had reserved the outdoor bar area at Twin Peaks when "an additional biker gang" showed up uninvited.
+Swanton said a coalition of motorcycle groups had reserved the outdoor bar area at Twin Peaks when "an additional biker gang" showed up, uninvited.

 A quarrel in the parking lot soon followed, Swanton said, and it may have involved a tiff over a parking spot or someone having his foot run over.